fonske/clack-reader-v3/README.md

 The power brick/adapter from the clack module will go in the middle in the `power IN` A new small cable (provided to you) will go from `power OUT` to the clack head.
 (This should now power up again)

-Connect the cable with the 3 loose strands to the connector on the right side with the names RLY1, COM and RLY2.
+Connect the cable with the 3 loose strands to the connector on the right side with the names `RLY1`, `COM` and `RLY2`.

 From here you have to make a choice: (it is one or the other)